Australia to spend $340 million on special forces capability

 World Bank data showed Australia’s military spending at 1.89% of GDP in 2018.

-The increased investment - Morrison said on Monday the government would spend A$200 billion on defense capabilities over the next decade - is in line with an objective to focus on the Indo-Pacific region outlined in a Defense White Paper released in 2016.
+The increased investment - Morrison said on Monday the government would spend A$200 billion on defense capabilities over the next decade - is in line with an objective to focus on the Indo-Pacific region outlined in a Defence White Paper released in 2016.

 Reporting by Mell Chun; Writing by John Mair; Editing by Paul Tait